Eligibility & Guidelines

 Our grant proposal process includes multiple steps:

-Get Acquainted Call – Mandatory for Organizations New to Three Arches Foundation: This informal conversation serves as an introduction for organizations that have not previously worked with the Foundation and must be completed by May 31 to be considered for the 2024 Annual Grant Cycle.
-If after reviewing the grant eligibility and guidelines you believe your organization aligns with the Foundation’s priorities and funding criteria, please contact Kristin Broadbent at kbroadbent@threearches.org to schedule this call (do not wait until the last few days before the deadline).
+Get Acquainted Call – Mandatory for Organizations New to Three Arches Foundation: This informal conversation serves as an introduction for organizations that have not previously worked with the Foundation and must be completed by May 15 for consideration during the 2025 Annual Grant Cycle.
+If after reviewing the grant eligibility and guidelines you believe your organization meets all criteria, please contact Kristin Broadbent at kbroadbent@threearches.org to schedule this call (do not wait until the last few days before the deadline).
 While a get acquainted call is required prior to submitting a Request Summary, not all inquiries move beyond this initial conversation.

 Step 1 – Discovery Process: Submission of a Request Summary is the first step in our proposal process and required for all organizations.
-In consideration of your time, we ask you to share basic information about the organization and overview of the grant request.
-The Request Summary must be submitted no later than June 21.
+The Request Summary, available July 1, must be submitted no later than July 21.

 As part of this step, a Discovery Conversation may be warranted if your organization is new to the Foundation or if your organization is familiar with the Foundation, but has never received funding.
-Current grant partners with new funding requests should also expect a conversation.
-This is an opportunity to further elaborate on the potential funding request as outlined in the summary and obtain preliminary feedback concerning your request and its potential fit within our funding priorities and requirements.
-Conversations will be scheduled and take place prior to July 31.
+This is an opportunity to further elaborate on the potential funding request as outlined in the summary and address questions.
+Conversations will be scheduled and take place prior to August 8.

 Not all organizations that submit a Request Summary will be invited to submit an Application.

-Step 2 – Application Process: If it is determined the grant request has potential for funding, meets all eligibility requirements, and clearly and compellingly aligns with the Foundation’s interest, the organization will be invited to submit an Application for final consideration.
-We may also schedule a conversation with applicants during this step to obtain firsthand knowledge or additional insight about the organization and proposal elements.
+Step 2 – Application Process: If it is determined the grant request meets all eligibility requirements and clearly and compellingly aligns with the Foundation’s funding priority area, the organization will be invited to submit an Application for final consideration.
+We may also schedule a conversation with applicants during this step to obtain additional insight about the organization and proposal elements.
 An invitation to submit an Application does not signify nor guarantee a grant award.

-Note that the Foundation frequently receives more quality proposals than can be funded.
+Note that TAF frequently receives more quality proposals than can be funded.
 A decision by the Foundation to decline a request does not reflect on the merits of the applicant or the value of the proposal.
 Feedback on declined proposals will be provided.

 If you have a question about the Foundation, our funding priority area, or the annual grant cycle process please contact us.